What is the Best Top Handle Chainsaw For Arborists? (2023)

 If the price tag is the least of your worries, Husqvarna T435 is the best top handle chainsaw to get.
 Although it’s a gas-powered cutting machine, it features an anti-vibration system that prevents user fatigue during long usage.

 This professional chainsaw runs with a commercial-grade engine, but it has low fuel consumption and emissions that most environmentalists are worried about.
 Upon closer inspection, our testers noticed how its chain tension is located on the side.

-Because of this, we could make quick chain adjustments on this chainsaw.
+Because of this, you can make quick chain adjustments on this chainsaw.
 Husqvarna T435 is also engineered with a chain break window, giving you better guide bar visibility.

-What We Like
+What i Like

-What We Don't Like
+What i Don't Like

-4. Makita XCU04Z Cordless Chainsaw
+3. Makita XCU04Z Cordless Chainsaw

 When it comes to top-handle chainsaw reviews and recommendations, Makita XCU04Z ultimately wins the game.
-And we’re not going against that as its reliable brushless motor makes it comparable to professional chainsaws running with a gas-powered 32cc engine.
+And I’m not going against that as its reliable brushless motor makes it comparable to professional chainsaws running with a gas-powered 32cc engine.

 It also includes safety features like an auto-power-off function.
 Thanks to this mechanism, this top-handle chainsaw will shut down if it doesn’t detect any operation.
 If you ask us, this feature also helps in saving battery power[1]